 The fictional mythology underpinning A Countervailing Theory chronicles a prehistoric civilization ruled by female warriors known as the Eshu who are served by a class of male laborers known as the Koba.
 Set within a landscape inspired by the distinctive rock formations of Plateau State in central Nigeria, the drawings are presented as scans of shale tablets unearthed in an archaeological dig, which offer a glimpse of this ancient society.
 Ojih Odutola pulls from a range of sources, both historic and contemporary, to carefully draw viewers into an allegorical tale about systems of power, culture, gender, and history.

-Ojih Odutola’s work will be accompanied by Ghanaian-British conceptual sound artist Peter Adjaye’s cinematic 19-channel immersive soundscape, Ceremonies Within.
+Ojih Odutola’s work is accompanied by Ghanaian-British conceptual sound artist Peter Adjaye’s cinematic 19-channel immersive soundscape, Ceremonies Within.
 Adjaye’s response to Ojih Odutola’s drawings builds upon the references within her work to evoke the plateau landscape through a combination of instrumental and natural sounds.
 Previously on view at the Barbican (Aug.
 11, 2020–Jan.
-24) and Kunsten Museum of Modern Art (April 2–May 30) with Adjaye’s 12-channel soundscape, the Hirshhorn will be the exhibition’s final stop on its global tour.
+24) and Kunsten Museum of Modern Art (April 2–May 30) with Adjaye’s 12-channel soundscape, the Hirshhorn is the exhibition’s final stop on its global tour.

 Toyin Ojih Odutola: A Countervailing Theory was commissioned by the Barbican, London, and supported by Arts Council England and Jack Shainman Gallery.
 The exhibition is produced in collaboration with Kunsten Museum of Modern Art in Aalborg, Denmark, and the Hirshhorn.